1. Purpose

 3. How do pharmaceutical cleanrooms maintain contamination control?

-5. How often should pharmaceutical cleanrooms undergo certification and re-validation?
+5. How often should Cleanrooms undergo certification?

-6. What are the gowning and hygiene protocols in pharmaceutical cleanrooms?
+6. What are gowning and hygiene protocols?